 Preparing Your Vehicle To Be Shipped

 1. Remove any personal items from your vehicle.

 Department of Transportation Code mandates that no auto shipper carry anything defined as “Household Goods”.
-This means that by law, auto shipping companies are not allowed to transport vehicles containing personal items.
+This means that by law, auto shipping companies are not allowed to transport vehicles containing personal items when moving from state to state.
 You will also want to remove any aftermarket parts that are in your vehicle.
 For instance, DVD players, GPS navigating systems, or external speaker units should be removed from the vehicle to secure them from damage or theft.
 Do not forget to clear anything out of your trunk as well.
 Also, if your vehicle exceeds its’ standard gross vehicle weight during shipment, you could be charged with a fee for overweight cargo, starting at a minimum of $250.
 It is also good to note that many auto shipping companies do not insure items within the vehicle, so the solution is simple…clear your car.
 You can always consult with your shipping provider to find out what other options are available.

 2. Leave about a quarter of a tank of gas in your vehicle.